Production Safety

 • Note: Initial equipment reservations must be made beforehand.
 This step allows you to complete the reservation process.

-Safety is our top priority when it comes to handling weapons on set or on campus.
-The Weapons Protocol has been developed to guide student productions through the correct clearance procedures and ensure that all safety regulations are strictly followed.
+Safety is our top priority when handling weapons on set or on campus.
+This protocol guides student productions through the correct clearance procedures to ensure full compliance with CSUN safety regulations.

-• Clearance process for non-functional prop weapons on set and campus
+· Clearance process for non-functional prop firearms and other weapons

 Other Prop Weapons